cgarciae/treex/README.md

 Why is this important?
 As we will see later, it is useful keep parameters and state separate as they will crusially flow though different parts of `value_and_grad`.

 ### Modules can be merged
-This is just the inver operation to `slice`, `merge` behaves like dict's `update` but returns a new module leaving the original modules intact:
+This is just the inverse operation to `slice`, `merge` behaves like dict's `update` but returns a new module leaving the original modules intact:

 ```python